 - By mailing a cheque or money order to 85 Bay Street, Barry’s Bay, ON K0J 1B0

 - In person at most financial institutions

 - By cheque in the drop box located on the outside of the Municipal Office

 - Telephone or online banking, via your financial institution

 To pay by telephone or internet banking, search for ‘Madawaska Valley Tax’ as the payee.
-Please use the following digits from the roll number.
+Please use all 19 digits from the roll number for the account number.
 (Example of full roll number 47 26 026 010 12345 0000).
 Please note that, if paying more than one tax bill, you must set up a separate payee for each roll number.

 Property Tax Arrears